rusq/senddat/README.md

 (or, "senddat") for ESC/POS printers.
 It is designed to send raw data to printers using the ESC/POS command set.

-It supports parsing \*.dat files, and a publicly avaiable subset of Senddat commands found in the documentation:
+It supports parsing \*.dat files, and a subset of Senddat commands discovered in the documentation:

 - `'// ...` - comment
 - `*N` - delay N milliseconds